TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/block-list-tyk-oas.md

 }
 ```

-In this example the block list middleware has been configured for HTTP `GET` and `PUT` requests to the `/status/200` endpoint.
+In this example the block list middleware has been configured for requests to the `GET /anything` and `PUT /anything` endpoints.
 Requests to these endpoints will be rejected with `HTTP 403 Forbidden`.
-Note that the block list has been configured to be case insensitive, so calls to `GET /Status/200` will also be blocked.
+Note that the block list has been configured to be case insensitive, so calls to `GET /Anything` will also be blocked.
 Note also that the endpoint path has not been terminated with `$`.
-Requests to, for example, `GET /status/200/foobar` will be rejected as the [regular expression pattern match]({{< ref "product-stack/tyk-gateway/middleware/block-list-middleware#endpoint-parsing" >}}) will recognise this as `GET /status/200`.
+Requests to, for example, `GET /anything/foobar` will be rejected as the [regular expression pattern match]({{< ref "product-stack/tyk-gateway/middleware/block-list-middleware#endpoint-parsing" >}}) will recognise this as `GET /anything`.

 The configuration above is a complete and valid Tyk OAS API Definition that you can import into Tyk to try out the block list feature.

 ## Configuring the block list in the API Designer
-Adding the block list to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow the steps taken in this short video:
+Adding the block list to your API endpoints is easy is easy when using the API Designer in the Tyk Dashboard, simply follow the following steps:

- < placeholder for video >
+##### Step 1: Add an endpoint for the path and select the Response Header Transform middleware
+From the **API Designer** add an endpoint that matches the path for which you want to modify the response.
+{< img src="/img/dashboard/api-designer/tyk-oas-no-endpoints.png" alt="Tyk OAS API Designer showing no endpoints created" >}

+{< img src="/img/dashboard/api-designer/tyk-oas-add-endpoint.png" alt="Adding an endpoint to an API using the Tyk OAS API Designer" >}

+{< img src="/img/dashboard/api-designer/tyk-oas-no-middleware.png" alt="Tyk OAS API Designer showing no middleware enabled on endpoint" >}

+Select **ADD MIDDLEWARE** and choose the **Block List** middleware from the *Add Middleware* screen.

+{{< img src="/img/dashboard/api-designer/tyk-oas-block.png" alt="Adding the Block List middleware" >}}

+##### Step 2: Optionally configure case-insensitivity
+If you want to disable case-sensitivity for the block list, then you must select **EDIT** on the Block List icon.

+{{< img src="/img/dashboard/api-designer/tyk-oas-block-added.png" alt="Block List middleware added to endpoint - click through to edit the config" >}}

+This takes you to the middleware configuration screen where you can alter the case sensitivity setting.
+{{< img src="/img/dashboard/api-designer/tyk-oas-block-config.png" alt="Configuring case sensitivity for the Block List" >}}

+Select **UPDATE MIDDLEWARE** to apply the change to the middleware configuration.

+##### Step 3: Save the API
+Select **SAVE API** to apply the changes to your API.